 If you’re one of the gals who swears that celery juice results in clear skin for you then by all means, do you.
 But you’ve gotta choose—the juice or the meds, especially if you have a pre-existing condition.

-Spironolactone and Drug Interactions
+Who Should Not Take Spironolactone, and Drug Interactions

 Also — anything that also makes you retain potassium (like ACE inhibitors) should be avoided.